2989 Shelburne Road,

 Divorce Financial Planning focuses specifically on developing personal and business financial strategies that can help an individual achieve the best possible divorce settlement for their individual situation.
-Just as a family law attorney would focus on legal issues as they relate to family law, in order to make informed decisions regarding your finances during and after the divorce, you need to tap into the knowledge of a trained professional who is ready to deal with critical financial choices as they relate to divorce.
-Divorce can be an emotional experience, and without guidance you may make mistakes in the process that will hinder you for life.
+In order to make informed decisions regarding your finances during and after your divorce, you need to tap into the knowledge of a trained professional who is ready to deal with critical financial choices as they relate to divorce.
+Divorce can be an emotional experience, and without guidance, you may make mistakes in the process that will hinder you for life.

-Protecting yourself financially during a divorce comes with many factors and steps to take to accomplish this.
-Everyone’s situation is unique to them and their marriage.
-For example, what assets are shared, are there children, do you have joint accounts, etc. These are just some of the questions that are considered when looking at what steps to take.
-The basic necessities include hire an experienced divorce attorney, open sole accounts, sort out mortgage or rent payments, take inventory of assets and debts, change your will, and be prepared to discuss sharing retirement accounts.
+Everyone’s situation is unique, and we must look at the assets you shared, children, joint accounts, etc. The basic necessities include hiring an experienced divorce attorney, opening sole accounts, sorting out mortgage or rent payments, taking inventory of assets and debts, changing your will, and being prepared to discuss sharing retirement accounts.
 Just because you own something solely does not mean that it is totally protected.
-It is imperative to work with your attorney as well as a CDFA, like Antoine Williams, to find out what steps need to be taken in order to ensure you are protecting yourself.
+It is imperative to work with your attorney as well as a CDFA, to find out what steps need to be taken in order to ensure you are protecting yourself.

 There are some important steps to take as you go through the divorce process.
 These steps include creating a team, gathering personal information, identifying your personal property, organizing your legal documents, getting your finances in order, finding a place to live, and taking care of yourself.

 Since divorce is such an emotionally charged process, it is imperative to build a team of professionals who are not emotionally involved in your marriage who will help you make logical and informed decisions before, during, and after the divorce.